kareemwally/alx-interview/0x00-pascal_triangle/README.md

-pascal traingle is one true wonder in mathmatics. which has so many imolementations.
+pascal traingle is one true wonder in mathmatics. which has so many implementations.